Effect of the degree of an initial mutant in Moran processes in structured populations: Appendix A

 \item Barab\'{a}si-Albert graph (BA)

-Here again, the probability for a mutant to be chosen for the reproduction is $\dfrac{rj}{rj+N-j}$ For a state with $j$ mutants, $I_j$ represents the average number of edges that connect different species, also known as interface edges.
+Here again, the probability for a mutant to be chosen for the reproduction is $\dfrac{rj}{rj+N-j}$.
+For a state with $j$ mutants, $I_j$ represents the average number of edges that connect different species, also known as interface edges.
 On average, each mutant (resident) has $<k>$ connections, and $\frac{I_j}{j}$ ($\frac{I_j}{(N-j)}$) interface edges.
 As a result, the probability for a mutant (resident) offspring to replace one of its resident (mutant) neighbors is $\frac{\frac{I_j}{j}}{m}$ ($\frac{\frac{I_j}{(N-j)}}{m}$).
-This leads to the conclusion that $\lambda_i$ and $\mu_i$ can be expressed as:
+It follows that

 In order to find $I_j$ when there are $i$ mutants, it is evident that every resident node has at least $m$ edges and an average of $\frac{I_j}{N-j}$ interface edges.
 If one resident is changed to a mutant, the number of mutants increases by 1.
 Therefore, we can obtain a recursive relationship for the number of interface edges as follows: